 Hamaguchi’s large farmhouse sat on a plateau overlooking the village, which surrounded a bay.
 At the top of the hill behind him was a Buddhist temple with a large bronze bell.
 Below, the citizens of Hiro were preparing a festival to celebrate the rice harvest, hanging colored banners from roofs and paper lanterns from bamboo poles.
 Unseen, just beyond this small bay, the Philippine Sea Plate thrusts under the Eurasian Plate in a geological formation called the Nankaido Trough where, at nine that morning, an earthquake of 8.4 magnitude had struck, the first of what came to be known as the Ansei Great Earthquakes.
 Years later, a writer for The Atlantic named Lafcadio Hearn described the scene that followed.
 “Hamaguchi, who had felt hundreds of shocks in his time, thought it was queer—a long, slow, spongy motion,” Hearn recounted.
 “He rose to his feet, and looked at the sea.
 It had darkened quite suddenly, and it was acting strangely.
 It seemed to be moving against the wind.
 It was running away from the land.”

 Tsunamis are known for emptying a bay, harbor, or river mouth before the big wave slingshots back.
 When the upper tectonic plate snaps up, the enormous wave that forms at the top actually splits in two, with the crest of the wave moving away from the nearest coast, and the trough moving toward that coast.
 In the Andaman quake, the crest headed west toward India and the trough east toward Indonesia.
 When the trough of the wave arrives first to a coast, the wave sucks the water backwards off the shore.
 As anyone who has frolicked in surf has experienced, right after a sizable wave breaks the water draws back.
 The trough of the wave pulls the surf back toward the ocean before surging forward with the next crest.
 Due to their very long wavelengths, tsunami waves draw back enormous quantities of water when the trough arrives first.
 In Indonesia and Thailand in 2004, the tsunami drained the bays and harbors, often exposing beautiful coral reefs and flopping fish.
-Not knowing any better, many adults and their children ran out to seem them.
+Not knowing any better, many adults and their children ran out to see them.

-In Hiro, Hamaguchi did know better.
+In Hiro, Hamaguchi knew better.
 He was horrified to watch his villagers run to get a better look at the strange spectacle near the shore.
 There were precious minutes to alert them to what was coming—no time to run to the village and no time to climb to the bell up the hill.
 Instead, he called to his grandson nearby to light a taimatsu, a pine torch.
 Hearn describes what happened next:

 Hamaguchi “hurried with [the torch] to the fields, where hundreds of rice stacks, representing most of his invested capital, stood waiting for transportation.
 Approaching those nearest the verge of the slope, he applied the torch to them—hurrying from one to the other.”
 The sun-dried bundles burst into flames and, fanned by the wind, the fire spread quickly.
 The boy thought his grandfather had lost his mind and he was terrified.
 But as hoped, the shocked villagers ran up the hill to try to save the crop.
 All of them made it up the hill in time to turn around for the shocking sight as the first in a series of monster waves leveled their homes, shops, and even the rice terraces.